dubiacc/docs/en/kempis/imitation.md

 you agree to comply with all the terms of the Full Project Gutenberg™ License available with this file or online at www.gutenberg.org/license.

-## Section 1.
-General Terms of Use and Redistributing Project Gutenberg™ electronic works
+### General Terms of Use and Redistributing Project Gutenberg™ electronic works

 1.A.
 By reading or using any part of this Project Gutenberg™ electronic work, you indicate that you have read, understand, agree to and accept all the terms of this license and intellectual property (trademark/copyright) agreement.